jgranlun/jgranlun.github.io/README.md

   (Session info: chrome=71.0.3578.98)
   (Driver info: chromedriver=2.45.615279 (12b89733300bd268cff3b78fc76cb8f3a7cc44e5),platform=Linux 4.15.0-29-generic x86_64)
 ```
-The error is a bit odd, since for some elements 'Input Text' works fine, but for some elements this error appears. :confused:
+The error is a bit odd, since for some elements 'Input Text' works fine, but for some elements this error appears.

 Anyways the error seems to be coming from the used webdriver (in this case chromedriver), so one alternative is to switch to using geckodriver (Firefox) which does not crash in these text inputs.